-Long-term or use-related impacts are also anticipated as a result of approval of this proposal including the following: greenhouse gas emissions; parking; potential blockage of designated sites from the Scenic Routes nearby; possible increased traffic in the area.
+Long-term or use-related impacts are also anticipated as a result of approval of this proposal including the following: greenhouse gas emissions; parking; potential blockage of designated sites from the Scenic Routes nearby; increased traffic in the area.
 Compliance with applicable codes and ordinances is adequate to achieve sufficient mitigation of most long-term impacts and no further conditioning is warranted by SEPA policies.
-However, greenhouse gas, historic resources, height bulk and scale, light and glare, public views, parking, shadows on open spaces and transportation warrant further analysis.
+However, greenhouse gas, historic resources, height bulk and scale, parking, public views, and transportation warrant further analysis.